top of page

 Descending the Puerto de Paniza.

-We were now near the large city Zaragoza.
+We were now near the large city of Zaragoza.
 The plan had been to camp 5 km before the city.
 This turned out to be impossible because there were many factories there.
 We cycled farther today than expected.
 We got some water at a gas station and tried to plan the route to Andorra.
 It was around 8 o'clock by then.
 In Zaragoza was a campsite, but that would require cycling through most of the city, meaning we would arrive very late.
-Instead we decided to cross the the city and find a place to sleep by the road.
+Instead, we decided to cross the city and find a place to sleep by the road.

 Later Bram discovered a firefly.
 This is the best picture we managed to take of it.